Buyer’s Agent … the Buyer’s Guardian Angel

 … the most important aspect of which is who is representing you as a “client” … if anyone.

 - Arizona Real Estate Brokers and Agents explains the respective rolls of the real estate professionals

 As explained in the above documents, technically it is the “Designated Broker” who represents the client.
 Fact is, clients very seldom have any contact with that person.

-The agent representing you as a client is obligated to work entirely in your best interest relative to all other parties, especially sellers and lenders, but also themselves … see the FSBO discussion just below.
+The agent representing you as a client is obligated to work entirely in your best interest relative to all parties, not only sellers and lenders, but also themselves … such as with a FSBO seller as discussed just below

-Even with zero ($0) compensation to be paid by the buyer, this form would serve to establish the working relationship between the buyer and Realtor®.
+Even with zero ($0) entered on the blank space so the buyer is not obligated to pay any commission, this form would serve to establish the working relationship between the buyer and the buyer’s agent.
 As with all “agreements”, having it in written form goes a very long way toward better understanding by all parties.

 … with a written agreement or not, your Arizona Buyer Broker should …

 - assure that you find your best home choice – new or re-sale or FSBO, as you prefer

 - negotiate the lowest possible price and best terms